 Although dental implants are the preferred procedure for replacing missing teeth, implants are not always an immediate option for all patients.
 This procedure requires a healthy and strong underlying jawbone to support the implants.
 If you have already begun experiencing bone loss due to missing teeth, bone graft surgeries may be necessary to reinforce the jawbone prior to the placement of dental implants.

 Patients who are missing multiple teeth might want to consider implant-supported dentures as a way to preserve jawbone health while also replacing an entire arch of missing or damaged teeth.

 Replace Missing Teeth in Charlotte, NC

-Dr. Moore of Charlotte Center for Complete Dentistry has many years of experience and advanced training in the placement of all types of dental implants.
+Dr. Moore of Charlotte Center for Complete Dentistry has many years of experience and training in the placement of all types of dental implants.
 His expertise and artistry has helped many patients in Charlotte, NC regain their smile and confidence with dental implants.
 Schedule your consultation online or call (704) 275-5323 to schedule with our office today!